mercuryoio/BAAS-API/Buy/README.md

 <a name="steps"></a>
 #### 1. Steps

-1. The Customer wants buy crypto.
+1. The Customer wants to buy crypto.
 2. You will need to authorize customer and check if he can use Mercuryo API.
 Please check [this](https://github.com/mercuryoio/Commercial-API/blob/master/Login/README.md) for more information.
 3. Use method [`GET /lib/currencies`](https://u3-1-api.mrcr.io/v1.6/comm-docs/index.html#api-Public-PublicCurrencies) - to show to the Custome available curencies.
 4. Use method [`GET /b2b/buy/methods`](https://u3-1-api.mrcr.io/v1.6/comm-docs/index.html#api-Buy-BuyMethods) to get avaliable buy methods.